 Contributions to the Survey of London's Whitechapel website may be edited or altered before being uploaded.
 While respecting the intellectual property and voices of the individual authors, the Survey of London retains the right to edit and shape contributions for sense, tone and accuracy.
 In such cases submissions will be attributed to “[the author] with the Survey of London”.
-We reserve the right not to publish inappropriate material.
+We reserve the right not to publish inappropriate material, while welcoming the expression of opinions.
+Memories can include inaccuracies that we would not wish to alter, though we will withhold material that might be libellous, offensively inaccurate or problematically unethical.
 In submitting a contribution you are promising us that it is your own, or copied from a public domain or similar resource which is not copyrighted.

 By submitting material to this site, you both confirm that you are the rightful owner and, unless otherwise specified, license the Survey of London to redistribute it, under Creative Commons Attribution-NonCommercial (CC BY-NC) conditions.
 Some material on the website (especially images), may be copyrighted.
 If you wish to retain copyright of your images, please include a watermark to make this clear to other users of the site.
 If you are in doubt about the copyright status of a contribution, please contact us.